What To Do If Your RV Fridge Won’t Get Cold

 3. Remove The Drip Tray & Wind Cover

-Once the outside RV fridge access door is removed you should be able to see the cooling unit, the propane lines, and burner below it.
+Once the outside RV fridge access door is removed you should be able to see the cooling unit, the propane lines, and the burner below it.

 This is the back of my Norcold RV fridge with an Amish built cooling unit, the Dometic version will look slightly different but the location of the fridge orifice burner is basically the same.